slatedocs/slate/source/includes/accesstype/_for-platform-customers.md

           "mobile": "8129612361"
          }

-    }}
+    },
+    "attempt-token": "attempt-token"}
 '

 ```
 Registers a member and creates subscription in Accesstype.
 It returns X-QT-AUTH in response headers.

-`gateway-name` can be any valid payment-type suppored by Accesstype.
+`gateway-name` can be any valid payment-type supported by Accesstype.

 `accesstype-plan-id` is the Id of plan in Accesstype.

+`attempt-token` can be fetched using [preview](#post-preview-subscription) api.
+This is an optional parameter but we advice you to use it for better tracking of transactions.

 ## POST Subscribe Without Login